New Jersey and the United States District Court for New Jersey, 1996

 Ms. Jackson is the managing lawyer of Desha Jackson Law Group.
 Prior to opening her firm Ms. Jackson was of Counsel to the Law Office of Evelyn Padin for two years.
 Prior to working with Ms. Padin's office, Ms. Jackson was an associate with the firm of Wilentz, Goldman and Spitzer where she was assigned to the Employment Law Team.
 Prior to working at Wilentz, Ms. Jackson was the Assistant Director of the Equal Employment Division of the New Jersey Department of Corrections.
 There she assisted in investigations of corrections officers and staff discrimination complaints, provided advice with regard to equal employment issues, as well as provided training to employees about the anti-discrimination policy and procedures.
 Ms. Jackson completed courses at the Rutgers University Center of Management Development and obtained an Equal Employment Certificate.
 Ms. Jackson returned to the Department of Corrections in 2009 until 2016.
 She was an Assistant Director and served as the ADA Coordinator for the department during her entire tenure, as well as the manager of the construction and legal affair's units at various times during her tenure.
 Ms. Jackson created and provided training regarding the ADA, advised the Commissioner and other officials and managers regarding various legal issues and supervised employees.
 In 2016 Ms. Jackson became a legal consultant for the City of Newark's Public Safety Department.
 She was the lead hearing officer for all disciplinary matters and assisted with implementing their consent decree.
 She provided trainng and advise regarding discipline, various legal issues and the consent decree during her tenure.

 Ms. Jackson also worked at the Department of Law and Public Safety Office of the Attorney General as a Deputy Attorney General (DAG) assigned to the Office of State Police Affairs from 2002-2007.
 This office was created by the 1999 consent decree between the State New Jersey and the United States Department of Justice which addressed the issues of racial profiling.
 As a DAG she primarily served as the prosecutor in disciplinary proceedings against New Jersey State Troopers.
 In 2004, Ms. Jackson was promoted to Deputy Director of this unit and served as Acting Director from October 2006 to March of 2007.
+Ms. Jackson was also in charge of the Consent Decree unit for the City of Newark's Police in 2016.

 In 1996 she was a judicial law clerk at the Monmouth Vicinage in Freehold, New Jersey in the criminal division for the Honorable Theodore J. Labrecque, Vincent Hull and Michael D. Farren, J.S.C.
 She also worked as a legal assistant at the Hudson County Prosecutor’s Office in 1997 before becoming the first African-American female Assistant Prosecutor to be hired at the Ocean County prosecutor’s Office in its 150-year history.
 Ms. Jackson left the Prosecutors Office in May of 2000 and became an Assistant Corporation Counsel for the City of Newark assigned to their Labor and Employment Section.
 During her tenure at the City of Newark, she represented the City in all labor and employment matters including disciplinary hearings, grievance arbitrations, mediations, appeals in the Office of Administrative Law, matters in Superior and Federal Court, as well as matters before the Public Employment Relations Commission and the Equal Employment Opportunity Commission.
 She also provided advice regarding labor and employment issues to managers in multiple City departments.